 - i) As represented to us, the Company has no fixed assets hence clause 3 (i) of the Order is not applicable. - ii) As explained to us, there is no inventory during the year hence clause 3(ii) of the Order is not applicable. - iii) According to the information and explanations given, during the year the Company has not granted any loans to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained pursuant to section 189 of the Act.
-Hence clause 3(iii) of the Order is not applicable. - According to the information and explanations given to us, the Company has no investments made hence clause 3(iv) of the Order is not applicable. - v) According to information and explanations given to us, the Company has not accepted any deposits from the public. - vi) According to the information and explanations given to us, no cost records have been prescribed by the Central Government of India under section 148(1) of the Act. - (a) Based on our examination of the books and records, the Company has generally been regular in depositing with appropriate authority undisputed statutory dues including provident fund, income-tax, duty of customs, Goods and service tax, cess and other statutory dues, wherever applicable, during the year.
-Further no undisputed amounts payable in respect of provident fund, income tax, duty of customs, Goods and service tax, cess and other statutory dues were in arrears as at March 31, 2020 for a period of more than six months from the date they became payable. (b) As per the information and explanations given to us, there are no disputed statutory dues pending to be deposited with the respective authorities by the Company. - viii) The Company has not raised any funds from financial institutions or banks or by issue of debentures during the year, hence, question of repayment of dues to them does not arise. - ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
+Hence clause 3(iii) of the Order is not applicable. - iv) According to the information and explanations given to us, the Company has no loans or investments made hence clause 3(iv) of the Order is not applicable. - v) According to information and explanations given to us, the Company has not accepted any deposits from the public. - vi) According to the information and explanations given to us, no cost records have been prescribed by the Central Government of India under section 148(1) of the Act. - vii) (a) Based on our examination of the books and records, the Company has generally been regular in depositing with appropriate authority undisputed statutory dues including provident fund, income-tax, duty of customs, Goods and service tax, cess and other statutory dues, wherever applicable, during the year.
+Further no undisputed amounts payable in respect of provident fund, income tax, duty of customs, Goods and service tax, cess and other statutory dues were in arrears as at March 31, 2021 for a period of more than six months from the date they became payable. - (b) As per the information and explanations given to us, there are no disputed statutory dues pending to be deposited with the respective authorities by the Company. - viii) The Company has not raised any funds from financial institutions or banks or by issue of debentures during the year, hence, question of repayment of dues to them does not arise. - ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
 Accordingly, paragraph 3 (ix) of the Order is not applicable. - x) According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - xi) The Company has not paid any managerial remuneration.
 Hence paragraph 3(xi) of the Order is not applicable. - xii) In our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable. - xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable Indian Accounting Standards. - xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or debentures during the year, - xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable. - xvi) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act.
-1934.
+Accordingly, paragraph 3(xii) of the Order is not applicable. - xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable Indian Accounting Standards. - xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or debentures during the year. - xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+Accordingly, paragraph 3(xv) of the Order is not applicable.